MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 :::image type="content" source="media/my-enrichments.png" alt-text="Preview of results after running the enrichment process.":::

-You will see a chart with the number of enriched customer profiles over time and previews of the enriched entities.
-Review the enriched data by selecting **See more** in the either Affinity Level or Share of Voice charts.
+You'll find a chart with the number of enriched customer profiles over time and previews of the enriched entities.
+Review the enriched data by selecting **See more** in the **Affinity Level** or **Share of Voice** charts.
 Enriched data for brands goes to the **BrandAffinityFromMicrosoft** and **BrandShareOfVoiceFromMicrosoft** entities.
 Data for interests is in the **InterestAffinityFromMicrosoft** and **InterestShareOfVoiceFromMicrosoft** entities.
 You'll also find these entities listed in the **Enrichment** group in **Data** > **Entities**.

 ## See enrichment data on the customer card

 Brand and interest SoV can also be viewed on individual customer cards.
 Go to **Customers** and select a customer profile.
-In the customer card, you'll find charts for the brands or interests SoV based on people in that customer's demographic profile.
+In the customer card, you'll find charts for the brand or interest SoV based on people in that customer's demographic profile.

 :::image type="content" source="media/enrichment-customer-card.png" alt-text="Customer card with enriched data.":::